 But self-interest is not to be confused with selfishness.
 It is better understood, in his words, as “self-love”, which is closely connected to reciprocity (exchange).

 The term laissez-faire was never used by Smith.
-Further, he only ever used that famous term ‘hidden hand’, three times.
+Further, he only ever used the term “hidden hand”, three times in his book.

 For Smith, the expansion of commercial markets would ensure greater social and economic equality, which must be primarily understood as the dissolution of feudalism.